atom0s/XiPackets/world/server/0x0012/README.md

 ## Description

 > [!NOTE]
-> This is not a normal packet sent to regular players.
-It is specifically for GM's.
+> This is a special GM-related packet!

 This packet is sent by the server to display a message to chat for Game Masters.